ThreatHuntingProject/ThreatHunting/hunts/http_uri_analysis.md

-#Finding the Unknown with HTTP URI's
+#Finding the Unknown with HTTP URIs

 **Purpose**: Identify things signatures have not been created for in relation to network traffic behavior.